L’imperfetto dell’indicativo, spiegato in italiano – Esempi e quiz

 MART, Museo di arte moderna e contemporanea di Trento e Rovereto

-Passato Remoto – Quiz & Audio
+Passato Remoto – Rules, Audio and Quiz

 passato remoto